-Artists have been traveling to coastal Maine for decades, each trying to capture the beauty of the land and waters bordering it.
-William B. Hoyt is an artist who not only knows and loves this area, but works and plays here frequently.
-Each of his canvases have an almost photographic quality.
+Artists have been traveling to coastal Maine for decades, each trying to capture the land’s beauty and waters bordering it.
+William B. Hoyt is an artist who knows and loves this area and works and plays here frequently.
+Each of his canvases has an almost photographic quality.
 This attention to detail forces the viewer to lean in closer to experience every facet that forms the whole and becomes classic Maine.

 Hoyt has always been an artist.
-He is one of few who haven’t ever been anything else.
-His medium may change from oils on canvas, to film or digital photography, or even to hammer and wood when he built his home and studio in Vermont.
-The need to create is always there, especially during the summer, and especially when he is in Maine.
+He is one of few who hasn’t ever been anything else.
+His medium may change from oils on canvas to film, digital photography, or even hammer and wood when he built his home and studio in Vermont.
+The need to create is always there, especially during the summer and when he is in Maine.

 Hoyt is a wanderer and an adventurer.
 He has been fortunate in his life to be able to find and create and reproduce the beauty around him.
 He has more stories to tell than most and remembers them in details as vibrant as his canvases.

 John Spain, owner of Maine Art Paintings and Sculpture and Maine Art Shows, explains the fusion of Hoyt’s story with his art, “I have been very fortunate to have had the unique experience of visiting Wimby’s home and studio.
 It is truly an insight.
 Where most have photographs of people and memories, he and his wife Kathy have paintings.
-On top of that, each and every one has a story that can only be told by the master storyteller himself.”
+On top of that, everyone has a story that can only be told by the master storyteller himself.”

-In an attempt to truly share the man behind the art, we have coupled each of Hoyt’s pieces with his memories, inspirations, and words of insight.
+To honestly share the man behind the art, we have coupled Hoyt’s pieces with his memories, inspirations, and insight.
 These stories highlight his work and share his thoughts.
 In addition, Hoyt has added private studies and family sketches (not for sale) to this one-of-a-kind show.

-William B. Hoyt’s show opens at Maine Art Shows on Saturday, August 13, running through Monday, September 5.
+William B. Hoyt’s show opens at Maine Art Shows on Saturday, August 13, through Monday, September 5.
 As always, we will have an Artist’s Reception from 5-7 PM on opening night.
-This will provide a wonderful opportunity to meet and talk with the artist himself.
+This will provide an excellent opportunity to meet and talk with the artist.
 The show can be viewed on our website beginning Wednesday, August 10, at www.maine-art.com/shows.